MicrosoftDocs/cpp-docs/docs/data/record-views-mfc-data-access.md

   - "zh-tw"
 ---
 # Record Views  (MFC Data Access)
-This section applies only to the MFC ODBC and DAO classes.
+This section applies only to the MFC ODBC classes.
 For information about OLE DB record views, see [COleDBRecordView](../mfc/reference/coledbrecordview-class.md) and [Using OLE DB Record Views](../data/oledb/using-ole-db-record-views.md).

- To support form-based data-access applications, the class library provides class [CRecordView](../mfc/reference/crecordview-class.md) and class [CDaoRecordView](../mfc/reference/cdaorecordview-class.md).
+ To support form-based data-access applications, the class library provides class [CRecordView](../mfc/reference/crecordview-class.md).
 A record view is a form view object whose controls are mapped directly to the field data members of a [recordset](../data/odbc/recordset-odbc.md) object (and indirectly to the corresponding columns in a query result or table on the data source).
-Like their base class [CFormView](../mfc/reference/cformview-class.md), `CRecordView` and `CDaoRecordView` are based on a dialog template resource.
+Like its base class [CFormView](../mfc/reference/cformview-class.md), `CRecordView` is based on a dialog template resource.

 ## Form Uses
  Forms are useful for a variety of data-access tasks: